wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 Let’s quickly take a look at what happens on the front-end.

-First, the `index.html`template loads this script.
+First, the `index.html` template loads this script:

 ```javascript
 <script src="https://static.opentok.com/v2/js/opentok.min.js"></script>